Is Dev Toolkit Safe?

 How Nerq Assesses Dev Toolkit's Safety

-Dev Toolkit receives an overall Trust Score of 64.1/100 (C+), which Nerq considers moderate.
+The overall Trust Score of 56.2/100 (C) reflects the weighted combination of these signals.
 This is below the Nerq Verified threshold of 70.
 We recommend additional due diligence before production deployment.

 Who Should Use Dev Toolkit?